 Androgens also act as precursors to female sex hormones (estrogens) in both men and women.
-Testosterone may be converted into estrogen, accounting for the ‘man boob’ phenomenon seen in some older and obese men.
-Excess adipose tissue can convert testosterone to estrogen, causing breast enlargement in both men and women, but only very obvious in men.
+Testosterone may be converted into estrogen, accounting for female appearing chest development seen in some older and obese men.
+Excess adipose tissue can convert testosterone to estrogen, causing breast enlargement in both men and women, but usually only very obvious in men.
 There are ethnic differences in the sensitivities to androgens, with Caucasians being the most sensitive and Asians being the least.

 Dr. John Nestler from Virginia Commonwealth University estimates that, “If a woman has fewer than eight menstrual periods a year on a chronic basis, she probably has a 50 to 80 percent chance of having polycystic ovary syndrome based on that single observation”.
 Irregular, absent or rare menstrual cycles are all common symptoms of PCOS.
 An estimated 85% of women with PCOS suffer menstrual irregularities.